arkarmoeandrew/ICT105-Quartet-MVP/docs/selected-opportunity.md

 ### What question must be answered first?

-Do university students experience enough difficulty borrowing academic equipment and finding student service providers to justify a dedicated campus equipment and student services marketplace?
+Do university students experience enough difficulty finding academic equipment and student services to justify a dedicated campus resource marketplace?